11 Best Places to Backpack In Europe

 For years, I’ve been preaching about the off-the-beaten path country of Georgia.
 Located on the far side of the Black Sea, this Caucasian nation has been at the crossroads of cultures for millennia, and its eclectic personality definitely shows it.
 Each region of Georgia has its own unique culture, food, and feel.

 There are many beautiful places to visit in Georgia, but most backpackers will start their journey in Tbilisi.
 This underrated capital reminds me a lot of what Prague was probably like before that part of the Czech Republic became over-touristed.
-You’ll find a charming bohemian Old City on a hillside overlooking the city, lots of Oh, and there are tons of affordable hostels and other accommodation in Tbilisi.
-For

 After Tbilisi, you’ll be spoiled for choices on your Georgia itinerary, but my top suggestion is to head north to the mountainous region of Svaneti.
 There you’ll find Ushguli, the highest continuously occupied settlement in Europe, and well as some of the cheapest ski resorts in all of Europe.